Fitness Coach Lauren Drain Flaunts Gym-Honed Figure In Curve-Hugging Bodysuit On Instagram

 “This challenge.
 What is it a before and after.
 Been a while since I’ve tried one but it’s time for me to give it a go again.
 Need the motivation,” a second social media user added.

-“You are absolutely Gorgeous girl wow,” one more wrote with a clapping-hand emoji.
+“You are absolutely Gorgeous girl wow,” one more fan wrote with a clapping-hand emoji.